The Blackwood Brothers: Business ventures

-The Blackwood Brothers formed a partnership with the Statesmen Quartet to tour as a team in the 1950s, and they were the dominant act on the southern gospel circuit during this time.
+The Blackwood Brothers formed a partnership with the Statesmen Quartet (informally known as the "Stateswood" team) to tour as a team in the 1950s, and they were the dominant act on the southern gospel circuit during this time.
 This dominance lasted for about a decade until the rise of gospel television shows in the late 1960s began to give competing groups wider exposure.
-The "Stateswood" team also started independent record label Skylite Records.
-At one time, the Skyline roster included The Blackwood Brothers, J.D.
+The Stateswood team also started the independent record label Skylite Records.
+At one time, the Skylite roster included The Blackwood Brothers, J.D.
 Sumner and the Stamps Quartet, Jake Hess and the Imperials, the Speer Family, the Florida Boys, the Couriers Quartet, The Kingsmen Quartet, the Calvarymen Quartet, the Calvary Quartet, the Kingdom Heirs Quartet, the Statesmen Quartet, the Prophets Quartet, the Oak Ridge Boys, the Jordanaires, the Southerners Quartet, and the Rebels Quartet.

 Mainstream success

 In 1966, the Blackwoods teamed up with Porter Wagoner to record a country influenced gospel album called Grand Old Gospel.
 It won a Grammy Award for Best Sacred Performance (Musical) and was the first of three albums the Blackwoods recorded with Wagoner.
-1967's More Grand Old Gospel won a Grammy for Best Gospel Performance, along with 1969's In Gospel Country.
-Wagoner performed with the Blackwoods for years and were guests at the Ryman Auditorium multiple times.
+1967's More Grand Old Gospel won a Grammy for Best Gospel Performance, with the collaboration winning in the same category for 1969's In Gospel Country.
+The Blackwoods performed with Wagoner for years and were frequent guests in his performances at the Ryman Auditorium.
 In 1969, James Blackwood's oldest son, James "Jimmy" Blackwood, Jr., took over as the main lead singer for the group.
 Jimmy had been a member of the Junior Blackwood Brothers and the Stamps Quartet.
 They won another Grammy in 1973 for their project L-O-V-E on the RCA Camden label and then again in 1974 for Release Me From My Sin.
 The group had 5-7 members at any given time with James Sr. and James Jr. sharing the lead, Bill Shaw and Cecil Blackwood on tenor and baritone, respectively, and John Hall and Conley "London" Parris taking over bass.
 The 1970s and 1980s lineup with Pat Hoffmaster, Jimmy Blackwood, Cecil Blackwood, Ken Turner and Tommy Fairchild had the Blackwood Brothers' biggest hit with "Learning To Lean".
 At the 22nd Annual Grammy Awards in 1980 they won another Grammy for Lift Up the Name of Jesus in the Grammy Award for Best Gospel Performance, Traditional category.